 Instructions

 - Prep vegetables and herbs: Cut zucchini and carrots into long, fine strips with a julienne peeler for the fastest, easiest cutting, then cut the fine strips into pieces about 4″ long.
 Cut the bell pepper into long, fine strips by hand with a sharp knife.
-Finely shred the cabbage with a small handheld mandoline slicer, lager mandoline set to fine, or with a sharp knife.
+Finely slice the cabbage with a sharp knife, or if you have a mandoline use that.
 Remove the leaves from herb stems.
 No need to chop them.
 Tear lettuce leave into small pieces.
 Place all vegetables on a rimmed baking sheet, large casserole or into small bowls

 - To eat, cut the finished spring rolls in half and serve with dipping sauce of choice.